Dr. Dee A. Soder

 business and psychology in 1986, starting an assessment and advisory firm to fill the void.
 In the process, she pioneered a new industry, executive coaching.

 Soder's career has numerous "firsts."
 She was a Vice President at Prudential early in her career; led a key President's Reorganization Project for the White House; was Staffing Director for the District of Columbia; a chief of the D.C.
 Police Department; and one of the first female partners at Rohrer, Hibler, and Replogle.
-While Senior Research Psychologist for the U.S. Office of Personnel Management, she led efforts to ensure legal, valid tests, co-founded the highly regarded Personnel Testing Council, worked with the Justice Department and advised the State Department on testing practices.
+While Senior Research Psychologist for the U.S. Office of Personnel Management, she led federal efforts to ensure legal, valid tests, co-founded the highly regarded Personnel Testing Council, and advised Justice and State Departments on testing practices and remedies.

 Her articles and research on CEO assessment have received considerable acclaim from professional associations, governance experts, and key business leaders.
-Her "Early Warning Signs©" was selected for the 25th, 30 and 35th Anniversary Editions of D&B, and "CEO Selection and Evaluation Today: What Directors Say" was a requested lead article by NACD in 2002 (republished in 2012.)
-A psychometrist (testing expert) by education and puzzle-lover by personality, early in her career she developed an accurate juror selection system, predicted a nursing center strike and their demands a month in advance, matched clients and partners for a major law firm (model still used today), was one of two psychologists for EEOC determining validity of personnel practices nationwide, and coauthored a Job Analysis book.
+Her "Early Warning Signs©" was selected for the 25th, 30 and 35th Anniversary Editions of D&B, and "CEO Selection and Evaluation Today: What Directors Say" was a requested lead article by NACD (comprehensive study republished in 2012.)
+A psychometrist by education and puzzle-lover by personality,while still in school she developed an accurate juror selection system, predicted a nursing strike a month in advance, matched clients and partners for a major law firm (model still used today), and helped ensure a winning football team.
+Plus one of two psychologists for EEOC who determined validity of personnel practices nationwide.
+Later she authored two books on technical and legal aspects of testing and personnel.

-Attending graduate school at night, Soder is a Phi Beta Kappa and earned a B.S. with Special Distinction, M.S. and PhD in Psychology, with an emphasis on industrial and legal applications, from the University of Oklahoma, as well as post-doctoral work in assessment and forensic psychology from George Washington University.
+Attending graduate school at night, Soder is a Phi Beta Kappa and earned a B.S. with Special Distinction, M.S. and PhD in Psychology, with an emphasis on industrial and legal applications, from the University of Oklahoma, as well as post-doctoral work in assessment and forensic psychology from George Washington University plus clinical coursework.